Stevenfavour/Linuxfundametal0/README13.md

 In summary, gateways and route tables work together to facilitate the routing of network traffic between different networks.
 Gateways serve as the entry and exit points between networks, while route tables provide the necessary routing information to determine how data packets should be forwarded to their destinations.

-Now lets come to the practical part
+Now, let's come to the practical part

 ### Step 1
 Setting up a Virtual Private Cloud